JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: I stylized my library view with some css.
 Learned few things like linked tags and how to standard a piece of the page.

 `Thoughts`: Nil.

+### Day 32 July 26, 2021

+`Today's Progress`: I made a new Rails application called blog.
+I builded some routes, controllers, models and views.
+Learned some methods like "link_to".

+`Thoughts`: Rails helps a lot.